bigchaindb/bigchaindb/docs/server/source/data-models/inputs-outputs.rst

 BigchainDB is modelled around *assets*, and *inputs* and *outputs* are the mechanism by which control of an asset is transferred.

 Amounts of an asset are encoded in the outputs of a transaction, and each output may be spent separately.
 In order to spend an output, the output's `conditions` must be met by an `input` that provides corresponding `fulfillments`.
 Each output may be spent exactly once, by a single input.
+Note that any asset associated with an output holding an amount greater than one is considered a divisible asset that may be split up in future transactions.

 .. note::